 With a length of 1.053km (654 mi), the Tanami Road, sometimes referred to as a "track" is a major link between Central Australia and North West Western Australia, commonly known as the Kimberley.
-The Tanami Road, also known as the Tanami Track and the McGuire Track, is the most direct route just north of Alice Springs to Halls Creek in the Kimberley, passing through the Tanami Desert.
+The Tanami Road is the most direct route just north of Alice Springs to Halls Creek in the Kimberley, passing through the Tanami Desert.

 Pic: Bayne 78